Dementia Basics

 Dementia vs. Normal Aging

-How do you know what is “normal aging” and when should you be concerned?
-Because our brain ages along with the rest of our body, we should expect some changes as we age.
-However, we should not expect to develop a brain disease like a type of dementia.
-Dementia is not a normal part of aging.
+What is “normal aging” and when should you be concerned?
+Because our brain ages along with the rest of our body, some changes can be expected.
+However, a brain disease, like a type of dementia, is not a normal part of aging.

 Dementia Care Specialist (DCS)